 Social contributions liabilities are assessed in line with the EU social security coordination rules and the provisions of the social security agreements Romania applies.

 The general social contributions rates are established as follows:

 - Health insurance contribution: 10%.

 The monthly assessment base is the gross income derived from dependent activities.

-- Social security (pension) contribution: 4% for particular working conditions or 8% for special working conditions; there is no employer pension contribution for normal working conditions.
+- Social insurance contribution: 4% for particular working conditions or 8% for special working conditions; there is no employer pension social insurance contribution for normal working conditions.

 - Labour insurance contribution: 2.25%.